 Put Something on Reserve

 Please submit your reserves requests as soon as you're able!
-Materials submitted three weeks prior to the start of a semester will be ready for students to use by the first day of class.
-Materials submitted during the first week of a semester may take up to a week to be processed.
-Books that need to be ordered will take 2-4 weeks to arrive and be processed.
+Materials requests submitted three weeks or earlier prior to the start of a semester are often available depending on materials availability and shipping schedules for students to use by the beginning of the semester.
+Materials submitted during the first week of a semester or later may not be available when needed.

 Consultation & Questions